Are you looking for some zero carb cocktails? Here's everything that you need to know – plus a full Moscow Mule recipe!

 - Heavy cream

 And finally to sweeteners.
 Always a controversial subject with low-carbers!
-But ZERO carb sweeteners?
-Well, there aren't so many to choose from – and the key is to look for liquid options.
+But the key here is to look for liquid options.

 - Homemade simple syrup – obviously my top choice!
 And it's zero carb!